Bill Vinten GTC University Award Winners 2019

 In third place was the University of Chichester with films Out of Water, DoP Elen Liigus; Anaethetise, produced, directed and filmed by Sam Truckel; and Boryana’s Relevé.

-This year was a very close year for the films entered in the Bill Vinten University Awards.
-A total of 31 submissions from 11 universities were submitted, and this year the shortlist of eight films featured a heavy drama element.
+This year was a very close year for the films entered in the Bill Vinten GTC University Awards.
+A total of 31 submissions from 11 universities were judged, and this year the shortlist of eight films featured a heavy drama element.

 There were six drama films in our shortlist this year, starting with Misty, shot by Sebastian Body, a brilliantly paced drama where a blind girl sneaks into a practice room and starts a performance with a gentleman practising on a piano.
 This was contrasted by Relevé by Boryana Dzhivdzhanova, which reveals the central character's heritage through interpretive dance.